What is this?

 We process data to carry out our role as your General Practitioner in providing you with healthcare.

 The legal basis for this purpose is provided by the various NHS and social care acts.
 The Data Protection Act 2018 section 8 allows us to process data for these purposes.
-This provide a legal basis for processing under the Applied GDPR Article 6 1(e) – task in the public interest.
+This provide a legal basis for processing under the UK GDPR Article 6 1(e) – task in the public interest.

 For special category data Data Protection Act section 10 applies (health and social care purpose) and hence GDPR Article 9 2(h) – provision of health and social care.
 There are additionally some situations where other provisions are used; these are given in more detail in the full notice.